nikothomas/ctdfjorder/docs/Getting Started.rst

 For the purposes of this demo are assuming that you have the following:

 * Files with endings **.rsk** from an RBR instrument or **.csv** from a Castaway device.
-* A master sheet named **mastersheet.csv** in the same folder as your CTD data, this will be used to attach metadata to the CTD tables.
+* A master sheet which will be used to attach metadata to the CTD tables.
+This must be named mastersheet.csv and be located in the same folder as your CTD data.
+Additionally it must have the following fields:
+   * UNIQUE ID CODE
+   * location
+   * loc id
+   * date/time (ISO)
+   * longitude
+   * latitude
+   * sechhi depth

 * Access to a public `MapBox <https://docs.mapbox.com/help/getting-started/access-tokens/>`_ token.

 If you meet those conditions make your terminal window fullscreen.